Weekly Sales Performance Improvement Plan Template For Reps

 For example, when you feel overwhelmed by your list of things to do, look at each task and determine which category it belongs.
 Then ask yourself:

-By focusing on today’s three most important things, you will become more efficient and effective than you ever thought possible.
+Focusing on today’s three most important things will make you more efficient and effective than you ever thought possible.

 2. Track your standard of performance

-Like they say, “be your toughest critic” because setting performance standards for yourself will help you take intentional responsibility for your success.
-To do so, either list the standard of performance you expect for yourself and do not settle for any less.
-Or, one of the tools you could use is a Weekly Sales Activity Worksheet.
+Like they say, “Be your toughest critic” because setting performance standards for yourself will help you take intentional responsibility for your success.
+To do so, either list the performance standard you expect for yourself and do not settle for anything less.
+One of the tools you could use is a Weekly Sales Activity Worksheet.
 The worksheet lists your revenue and volume goals (number of customers) and breaks those goals down into the following daily activities:

 • Hours spent calling